SemennikovNA/SemennikovNA/README.md

 # Hello✌🏼

-In the process of studying and working, I actively develop technical skills and soft skills, striving for mastery in new technologies and solving complex problems.
-I am open to feedback and value teamwork, seeing criticism as a tool for personal growth.
-I work tirelessly on myself, striving to become a valuable member of the team, constantly improving my skills.

-Always happy to chat about technical topics or pick up something new.
+I have application development experience like independently and in a team.
+I like challenging tasks that help develop my professional skills.
+I have excellent time management management, I show persistence in achieving goals, I value teamwork and I can find non-standard solutions.
+Always I take responsibility for the result and am ready to learning.
+Open to feedback, I perceive criticism as a personal tool growth.
+I always strive for self-improvement, constantly developing my professional skills and improving my knowledge.

 ---